Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Proofs of the propositions in the Supplemental Appendix A

 \end{enumerate} \end{prop}

-Proposition~\ref{prop: reaching across the aisle} shows that in the case of a frustrated $\k-$minority covered in Proposition~\ref{prop: Equilbria with an intense minority}, promises recipients are reform opponents in all equilibria.
-Despite their multiplicity, equilibrium promises share the common feature of being of the reaching across the aisle type.
-By contrast, in the cases covered in Proposition~\ref{prop: Equilibria in presence of gain from trade1} and Proposition~\ref{prop: Equilbria in presence of gain from trade2 Alternative} where there are enough supporters to enact the reform to begin with ($ |\cC^R| \geq \k$), we show in Proposition~\ref{prop: reaching across the aisle} that for equilibrium promises to always be of the reaching across the aisle type additional restrictions are required.
+Proposition~\ref{prop: reaching across the aisle} shows that in the case of a majority coercion covered in Proposition~\ref{prop: Equilibria with an intense minority}, promises recipients are reform opponents in all SM equilibria.
+Despite their multiplicity, equilibrium transfers share the common feature of being of the reaching across the aisle type.
+By contrast, in the cases covered in Proposition~\ref{prop: Equilibria in presence of gain from trade1} and Proposition~\ref{prop: Equilibria in presence of gain from trade2 Alternative} where there are enough supporters to enact the reform to begin with ($ |\cC^R| \geq \k$), we show in Proposition~\ref{prop: reaching across the aisle} that for the SM equilibrium transfers to always be of the reaching across the aisle type, additional restrictions are required.
 To rule out circle the wagon type transfers, we broadly need a stale distribution of intensities among a specific subset of reform supporters with weakest intensities.
 In words, the proposition shows that when the weakest reform supporters derive uniform utility from the reform, then equilibrium requires that all promises recipients are reform opponents.
 We now give the proof of Proposition~\ref{prop: reaching across the aisle}.